duke3o5/php-backend/README.md

+## Authentication and Authorization

-User Registration and Login
+- User Registration and Login
-User Roles and Permissions
+- User Roles and Permissions
-Middleware for Authentication
+- Middleware for Authentication

-Products
+  ## Products

-Displaying Products on the Home Page
+- Displaying Products on the Home Page
-Fetching All Products
+- Fetching All Products
-Filtering Products by Category, Color, Size, and Price Adding Products to Cart
+- Filtering Products by Category, Color, Size, and Price
+- Adding Products to Cart

 Categories

 Displaying Categories